Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Onsemi (ON)

 Auto-power semi specialist.
-SiC (silicon carbide) market leader for EV powertrain.
+SiC market leader for EV powertrain.

 Microchip (MCHP)